 - Pain that travels along the compressed nerve

 - Muscle weakness or stiffness

 - A pins-and-needles sensation

-Treatment of multilevel spondylosis is contingent on identifying the source of nerve compression.
-In most cases, the symptoms of spine degeneration can be managed effectively with conservative (nonsurgical) treatment, such as pain medication, hot/cold therapy, massage, and physical therapy.
-However, severe multilevel spondylosis may require surgical attention if symptoms persist through several weeks of conservative treatment.
+Treatment of multilevel spondylosis is contingent on identifying the exact source of symptoms.
+In most cases, the symptoms of spine degeneration can be managed effectively with conservative (non-surgical) treatment, such as pain medication, hot/cold therapy, massage and physical therapy.
+However, severe multilevel spondylosis may require surgical attention if symptoms persist through several weeks or months of conservative treatment.

-If you have exhausted your nonsurgical options and you are considering an invasive open spine operation, contact Laser Spine Institute to learn about the benefits of our revolutionary minimally invasive endoscopic procedures.
-Unlike open spine surgery, which requires hospitalization and lengthy recovery, a gentle outpatient procedure from Laser Spine Institute is quick, effective and requires minimal rehabilitation.
+If you have exhausted your non-surgical options and you are considering an invasive open spine operation, contact Laser Spine Institute to learn about the benefits of our minimally invasive procedures.
+Unlike open spine surgery, which requires hospitalization and lengthy recovery, an outpatient procedure from Laser Spine Institute is quick, effective and requires minimal rehabilitation.